george123wright/Portfolio/README.md

 - Max Risk Adjusted Score Portfolio
 - Custom Portfolio

 The custom portfolio maximise's the scaled Sharpe Ratio, Sortino Ratio and the Sharpe Ratio using Black Litterman returns and covariance, and then adds a penalty term for deviations from the Max Information Ratio Portfolio.
-This optimiser uses empirical CDF transform for scalling.
+This optimiser uses empirical CDF transform for scaling.

 I have also included constraint on sectors, with the a maximum of 15% of the portfolio being in a single sector, with the exception of Healthcare, which has a upper limit of 10% and Technology which has a limit of 30%.